 Types of URI

-There are several types, and doctors classify them according to the part of the respiratory tract that they mainly affect.
+Several types of URI exist, and doctors classify them according to the part of the respiratory tract that they mainly affect.
 Types of URI include:

 The common cold